Receive messages, alerts and communications from all public entities, all within a single app.

 |EVERY NOW AND THEN||

-In the summer of 2018, the first citizens’ testing will start.
+In the second quarter of 2019, the first citizens’ testing will start.
 In the initial phase, we will invite a limited number of people to use the service; hence, it will not yet be possible for everyone to install the application directly from app stores.
 Subscribe to the newsletter to stay up-to-date.
 As the project is open source, if you are a developer you can follow the progress of the project in the repositories of the app and the back end.

 This depends on where you live, since local authorities provide many services in Italy.
 In some areas of the country, we will integrate a number of local services during the process of testing the service.
 In other areas of the country, only national services will be available in the initial phase.